2021 California gubernatorial recall election: Larry Elder's unsubstantiated fraud claim prior to election day

 The day before the end of voting, candidate Larry Elder claimed on his campaign website that fraud had already been detected and linked to a petition for citizens to sign "demanding a special session of the California legislature to investigate and ameliorate the twisted results" of the election, though no vote totals had yet been reported.
+The post also referred to Newsom having been "reinstated," leading NBC news to speculate that the post had been intended for publication the following day and mistakenly released early, and that the Elder campaign had anticipated that Elder would lose.
 Elder would concede defeat on election day.
-His claim that cast doubt on the legitimacy of the election result was accompanied by similar unsubstantiated claims from former President Donald Trump and several right-wing media figures.
+His claim that cast doubt on the legitimacy of the election result was accompanied by similar unsubstantiated claims from former president Donald Trump and several right-wing media figures.

-California’s recall process
+California's recall process

 As of 2021, California is one of 19 states to allow recall elections.
 Under state law, any elected official may be subjected to a recall.
 To trigger a recall election of a statewide elected official, proponents must gather a certain number of signatures from registered voters within a certain time period.
 The number must equal at least 12 percent of the votes cast in the previous election for that office.
 Based on the previous gubernatorial election, the 2021 recall petition required 1,495,709 signatures.
 When the secretary of state confirms that a recall petition meets the required number of signatures, a recall election must be scheduled within 60 to 80 days.
 If the petition qualifies fewer than 180 days prior to the next regularly scheduled election, then the recall becomes part of that regularly scheduled election.
 In the case of a recall against the governor, the responsibility for scheduling the recall election falls on the lieutenant governor, which for 2021 was Eleni Kounalakis.

 A recall ballot in California consists of two parts: whether the incumbent should be recalled, and a selection of replacement candidates in the event they are recalled.
 If a simple majority of those who cast ballots favors removing the incumbent by selecting "YES" on the first question, then the replacement candidate who receives the most votes (a type of plurality voting) finishes out the incumbent's term in office.
 A voter is allowed a single unranked vote when choosing a preferred replacement candidate, irrespective of their response to the first question.
 If the recall had been successful, the new governor would have taken office 38 days after the election and served the remainder of the term through January 2, 2023.
 Following legislation, all registered voters would be mailed a ballot for any elections held in 2021, including the recall election (subsequent legislation signed by Governor Newsom in September 2021 would mandate the same universal mail-in format for all future state and local elections).